 Márkus kept up its weekly project meetings during lockdown with Studio Sessions.
 Because Revu is accessible online all of the time, there was no need to wait for face-to-face meetings for approvals.

 Thanks to Archicad’s Bluebeam Connection, project stakeholders had direct access to the most commonly used review process features.
 It created a uniform working environment, where, as Tamás Márkus Sr. put it, everyone was able to “speak the same language”.

-Five times faster quantity takeoffs and estimations
+Five times faster quantity estimations

-The team found the Dynamic Fill function and measurement tools in Revu particularly helpful for ensuring the accuracy of their outcomes.
+The team found the Dynamic Fill function and measurement tools in Revu particularly helpful for guaranteeing the accuracy of their outcomes.
 The fact that Revu can handle drawings of any scale was also beneficial.

 Change for the better, for good

-"Our ethos is: You either keep up, or you fall behind.
+"Our ethos is: either you keep up or you fall behind.
 With the help of Bluebeam, we’re taking the first steps on the technology ladder.
 It’s helped us put our small business on an equal footing with bigger players to gain a competitive edge in the local market.”Tamás Márkus Sr.

 The transition to Archicad-Revu has helped the firm level up their digital workflows, reducing overall work hours on the Radisson project.
-Time is money in construction, and any time saved adds profit to the bottom-line.
+Time is money in construction and any time saved adds profit to the bottom-line.

 The team has a new digital strategy in place, which includes Graphisoft and Bluebeam on all future projects to keep pace with the industry, staying agile and competitive.